Eigenvalues and Eigenvectors

 Symmetric Matrices #

-• All eigenvalues are real
+• Eigenvalues are real

-• Eigenvectors for distinct eigenvalues are orthogonal
+• Eigenvectors are orthogonal

 Spectral Theorem #